 After you’ve defined the goal of your courses, you’re ready to pick a topic.
 Luckily, defined objectives should make this process easier.
-But sometimes, it might still be tough.
+But sometimes, it might still be challenging.

-To help determine a topic, consider the audience, scope of the course, and what information you need your learners to know by the end of the course.
+To help determine a topic, consider the audience, scope of the course, and what information you need your learners to know by the end of it.

 Some topics are more straightforward and easy to define like when you’re teaching a new company policy or procedure.
 But with broader topics, you may need to narrow in on what exactly you want to say and how you want to say it.

 For example, if you want to create courses on mobile technology, that’s a pretty broad topic.
 So you’ll have to choose specific aspects to talk about.
 Maybe you want to talk about hardware, like screens, batteries, and processors.
 Or maybe it’s more relevant to your business to talk about software like operating systems and apps.

 After settling on a topic, you may also want to test and see if it’s too focused or too broad.
 A good course topic should always reflect learning material accurately but also serve as a hook that gets learners interested.